gvbvdxxalt2/ScratchSonicEnginePLUS/README.md

 > This project is technically not beta anymore, but still may change A lot.
 > So you might have to merge manually (which you'll probably have to figure out yourself) or just live without some future features.

+> [!IMPORTANT]
+> [SB3fix](https://github.com/TurboWarp/sb3fix) might be required to use this project due to me using the modern scratch editor for some things.
+> Just run it through the "Scratch" and then "TurboWarp" settings before using.

 Welcome to the Scratch Sonic Engine PLUS repository!
 There is no code inside the repository, you need to check the [releases page](https://github.com/gvbvdxxalt2/ScratchSonicEnginePlus) to get the source code.